facebook/docusaurus/docs/getting-started-installation.md

 1. Go into the root of your GitHub repo directory where you will be creating the docs.
 1. `npx docusaurus-init`
-    > Alternativiely, you can install it globally with either `yarn global add docusaurus-init` or `npm install --global docusaurus-init`.
+    > If you don't have Node 8.2+ or if you prefer to install Docusaurus globally, run `yarn global add docusaurus-init` or `npm install --global docusaurus-init`.
 After that, run `docusaurus-init`.

 > After Docusaurus is installed, moving forward, you can check your current version of Docusaurus by going into the `website` directory and typing `yarn outdated` or `npm outdated`.
 You can update to the [latest version](https://www.npmjs.com/package/docusaurus) of Docusaurus by typing `yarn upgrade --latest` or `npm update`.